CoquiCoders/beta-book/about/user_testing.md

 ![Image Title](http://cl.ly/image/2Q1X2616391n/IMG_4040.JPG)

-We had to make decisions with the information we've collected during our second visit to the island.
-We started charting our course forward, moving from customer development to product development as fast as possible to build the MVP and test it back.
+From our [x number of] interviews we validated our hypotheses about the issues that BizWallet would address and the users it would serve.
+We got great feedback and a great reception to the product.

+**Many testers were delighted** at the experience and the prospect of having a single place where they could find financial and support resources for their small businesses.

+###Yes, and...

-We know the MVP (Minimum Viable Product) we want to build is a streamline search process that delivers real, customized report of resources available to a given business owner.
+We knew the MVP (Minimum Viable Product) we wanted to build is a **streamlined search process that delivers real, customized report of resources available to a given business owner**.

-It's hard to hear these stories and not want to fix even more.
-Once we've streamlined the discovery process, what else can we help with?
-It feels weird to think about making the first part easy and leave our users facing the same complex application process as usual.
-The application process itself is very different according to which agency (or municipality) we're dealing with, so it's not a simple next-step feature.
-And we don't want to try to scope out too much and go down in flames trying to complete a mammoth product.
+However, in learning about the business owner's journey, **it's hard not to want to fix even more.** It felt wrong to think about making the discovery part easy and leave our users facing the same complex application process as usual.

-So our next step is to define what we're going to try to build.
-That may mean scoping out implementation phases and dividing into "Must-haves" and "Good-to-have."
+The features built around streamlining and supporting the application process to the incentives we present is still something we want to be very careful with.
+We know that trying to take on too much can kill a project and dillute its effectiveness.

+However, we really believe this is a necessary aspect of BizWallet and we understand it will take careful research and understanding of a new user persona - the agency employee receiving these applications - in order to design and build this part successfully.